peacekeeper/did-webs-iiw37-tutorial/README.md

 docker compose exec dkr /bin/bash
 ```
 ### Special attention Github Pages: web address
-If you use static page generators to populate your github pages (e.g. Jekyll or Docusaurus) be sure to choose the right spot of of your file links:
+If you use static page generators to populate your github pages (e.g. Jekyll or Docusaurus) be sure to choose the right spot of your file links:

 #### Example
 This is the web address of the docusaurus directory: